corefan/xenko-docs/en/manual/particles/tutorials/create-a-trail.md

     We can use this to link the SwordModel to a point in the mannequinModel skeleton.
 There's no need to specify a target, as the entity uses its parent entity (mannequinModel) by default.

+    For more information, see the [Model node links](../../animation/model-node-links.md) page.

 9. Under **Model Node Link**, in the **Node Name** field, select **weapon_bone_R**.
 This attaches the model to the point in the skeleton that uses a weapon in the right hand.

 10. Let's see how everything looks so far.
 Click **Play** to run the game and check it out.
 Remember you can use the mouse and WASD keys to move the camera and see the animation from different perspectives.